r-badani/friends-network/README.md

 ## App Architecture

-Based on the requirement of User being able to add name, friends, age and weight to the application I came up with the following structure
+Based on the requirement of User being able to add name, friends, age and weight to the application, I came up with the following structure.

 ![App structure](https://github.com/r-badani/friends-network/blob/main/docs/assets/AppStructure.jpg)

 App will hold one feature module called `Friends` and a D3 component that will help us visualize the relationship between friends called `network-chart`

-`Network-chart` each node represents a user and links between the nodes represents the relationship between them which in 'friends'
+ Each node in `network-chart` represents a user and a link between the nodes represents the relationship between them.

-For the look and feel we are adding avatar to the nodes to bring that human touch and on mouse over we provide more information of the user i.e age, weight and name.
+For the look and feel, we are adding avatar to the nodes to bring that human touch.
+On mouse over, we provide more information of the user i.e age, weight and name.

 ## Ngrx

-App is using ngrx for state management, here are actions that the ngrx store handles
+App is using ngrx for state management.
+Here are the actions that ngrx store handles.

 ![App structure](https://github.com/r-badani/friends-network/blob/main/docs/assets/ngrxActions.gif)